Logistic Regression

 • Coefficients: logistic regression coefficients

-Logistic Regression learns a Logistic Regression model from the data.
+Logistic Regression learns a logistic regression model from the data.
 It only works for classification tasks.

 1. A name under which the learner appears in other widgets.
 The default name is "Logistic Regression".